 They have used a different gemological report this time – Gemological Appraisal Services (GAS).
 Its reliability is as poor as that of the AIG Labs.

 Again, pay attention to the pale color of this gemstone (Figure 8).
-As explained above, the main difference between green beryl and emerald lies in color.
+Remember, the main difference between green beryl and emerald lies in color.

 A different item, the same story.
-The buyer here has paid almost $5400 for a piece of “emerald jewelry” that has nothing to do with emeralds (Figure 9).
-The same inflated estimate again.
+Here the buyer paid almost $5400 for a piece of “emerald jewelry” that has nothing to do with emeralds (Figure 9).
+The same inflated price estimate again.
 Basically, a waste of money.

-GIA clearly indicates that this is a green beryl.
-GAS stubbornly claims that it is an emerald.
+GIA clearly indicates this is green beryl.
+GAS stubbornly claims it is an emerald.
 Apparently, GIA’s reputation, experience, and authority mean nothing to them (Figure 10).

 The green beryl in this ring might appear not as light in color as the previous ones (Figure 11).
 However, it has to be taken into account that it has been mounted in a yellow gold setting.
-Yellow gold always makes pale gemstones look richer, darker in color.
+Yellow gold always makes pale gemstones look more saturated, darker.
 So, when choosing your jewelry, take into account this aspect, too.

 This ring looks pretty nice.
 No question about that.
 The problem, however, is that it is not worth the money it was sold for.
 In addition, the problem is that the buyer thinks he has bought a piece of emerald jewelry, whereas, in reality, he has bought something totally different.